lsst-dm/dmtn-093/index.rst

 Alert Distribution
 ==================

-Alert distribution uses Apache Kafka :cite:`kafka`, an open source streaming platform that can be used for real-time and continuous data pipelines.
+Alert distribution uses Apache Kafka :cite:labelpar:`kafka`, an open source streaming platform that can be used for real-time and continuous data pipelines.
 Kafka is a scalable pub/sub message queue based on a commit log.